steveukx/git-js/readme.md

 # Recently Deprecated / Altered APIs

+- 2.11.0 treats tasks chained together as atomic, where any failure in the chain prevents later tasks from executing and tasks called from the root `git` instance as the origin of a new chain, and able to be run in parallel without failures impacting one anther.
+Prior to this version, tasks called on the root `git` instance would be cancelled when another one failed.

 - 2.7.0 deprecates use of `.silent()` in favour of using the `debug` library - see [Enable Logging](#enable-logging) for further details.